Wondering how different a twin pregnancy is? Check out some of the most surprising differences between singleton and twin pregnancies.

 This blew my mind away.
 During my singleton pregnancy, I had heard and practiced the importance of exercise.
-I was encouraged to exercise throughout pregnancy to better improve my health throughout those months.
+I was encouraged to exercise throughout the pregnancy to better improve my health during those months.

-And second, my twin pregnancy came with its own set of complications that exercise could worsen.
-Whereas exercise was a positive factor in my singleton pregnancy, it became a risk with my twin one.
+And a twin pregnancy can come with its own set of complications that exercise could worsen.
+Whereas exercise is often a positive factor in a singleton pregnancy, it can become a risk with a twin one.

 4. Increased risks and more prenatal visits

-No matter how healthy you may be, once you’re carrying twins, you’re automatically considered a high-risk pregnancy.
+No matter how healthy you may be, carrying twins means you’re automatically considered a high-risk pregnancy.
 Our bodies aren’t meant to carry more than one baby, no matter how common it is to give birth to multiples.

-So, while you may have seen your doctor once a month for a singleton pregnancy, you might see her every two weeks in the beginning.
-If you’re like me, you might even need to see your doctor several times a week if you run into complications she needs to monitor.
+So, while a singleton mom might see her your doctor once a month for the first few months, you might see yours every two weeks.
+And if you’re like me, you might even need to see your doctor several times a week if you run into complications she needs to monitor.

-I also received more sonograms with the twins than I ever did with my first.
-My singleton pregnancy included a total of three sonograms, but I’d get a sonogram at nearly every visit.
-This isn’t so much so I’d have mementos as it was to monitor my babies’ growth.
+I also received more sonograms with the twins than I ever did with my first pregnancy.
+My singleton pregnancy included a total of three sonograms, but with the twins, I’d get an ultrasound at nearly every visit.
+This isn’t so much for the sake of having mementos as it was to monitor the babies’ growth.

 5. More time resting

-Pregnancy—especially a twin one—is deceiving.
+A twin pregnancy is deceiving.
 It seems silly to feel tired when it doesn’t look like we’re doing anything, but our bodies are working at a tremendous pace creating two babies.
-So much so that we feel exhausted even if all we’ve done is sit at our desks all day.
+So much so that we feel exhausted even if all we’ve done is sit all day.

 Think about it this way: Your body needs a total of 600 extra calories a day to make your babies.
 That’s a lot of energy it’s using!
-Imagine exercising long enough to burn off 600 calories every day and you can see why your body needs to rest.
+Imagine exercising long enough to burn 600 calories every day, and you can see why your body feels exhausted.